metiviem/rscons/doc/user_guide.md

 ##> Tasks

-Tasks are the high-level user interface for performing functionality in a build script.
+Tasks are a high-level user interface for performing functionality in a build script.
 Tasks can create Environments that perform compilation/linking steps.
 Tasks can also execute arbitrary commands or perform any miscellaneous logic.